aospapp/aosp/external/python/cpython3/Doc/faq/design.rst

    z++;

-Only the ``x++`` statement is executed if the condition is true, but the indentation leads you to believe otherwise.
-Even experienced C programmers will sometimes stare at it a long time wondering why ``y`` is being decremented even for ``x > y``.
+Only the ``x++`` statement is executed if the condition is true, but the indentation leads many to believe otherwise.
+Even experienced C programmers will sometimes stare at it a long time wondering as to why ``y`` is being decremented even for ``x > y``.

 Because there are no begin/end brackets, Python is much less prone to coding-style conflicts.
 In C there are many different ways to place the braces.
-If you're used to reading and writing code that uses one style, you will feel at least slightly uneasy when reading (or being required to write) another style.
+After becoming used to reading and writing code using a particular style, it is normal to feel somewhat uneasy when reading (or being required to write) in a different one.

 Many coding styles place begin/end brackets on a line by themselves.
 This makes programs considerably longer and wastes valuable screen space, making it harder